PDAL/PDAL/doc/stages/filters.programmable.rst

 source
   The literal `Python`_ code to execute, when the script option is not being used.

+add_dimension
+  The name of a dimension to add to the pipeline that does not already exist.

 .. _Python: http://python.org/
 .. _NumPy: http://www.numpy.org/